godotengine/godot-docs/getting_started/step_by_step/signals.rst

 .. note::

-   When connecting signals via the editor's Node dock, you can use two modes.
+   When connecting signals via the editor's Signals dock, you can use two modes.
 The simple one only allows you to connect to nodes that have a script attached to them and creates a new callback function on them.